League of LegendsNews

 By ending the finishing command early through issuing a new command, you can cut out a small but noticeable downtime in between actions.
 In this case, the active is an auto attack, and when the damage leaves the champion.

-2. How to orb walk
+2. How to Orb Walk

 Using the above analogy, how to orb walk is pretty simple.
 As soon as the projectile leaves your champion, issue a new command with your right mouse button.
 This prevents the finishing part of the command and allows you to kite, stutter-step, and orb walk more effectively.